vedavenkat2902/reachinbox-email-scheduler/README.md

 The project uses Nodemailer for SMTP communication and Ethereal Email as the fake SMTP provider.

 The configured SMTP credentials are used to create the Nodemailer transporter.

+> **Deployment note:** The current backend is hosted on Render's Free web service.
+Render blocks outbound SMTP traffic on ports 25, 465, and 587 for Free web services.
+Since Ethereal SMTP uses port 587, direct Ethereal SMTP sending from the current Render Free backend results in an SMTP connection timeout.
+The scheduler, BullMQ queue, Redis rate limiting, persistence, restart recovery, and email-processing architecture remain implemented; Ethereal SMTP sending works from an environment where outbound SMTP traffic is permitted.
+See Render's SMTP restriction documentation: https://render.com/changelog/free-web-services-will-no-longer-allow-outbound-traffic-to-smtp-ports

 Each email contains: